MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise.md

 New-SmbShare -name files -path c:\files -changeaccess TESTLAB\User1
 ```

-<span data-ttu-id="a9393-198">Essa é sua configuração atual.</span><span class="sxs-lookup"><span data-stu-id="a9393-198">This is your current configuration.</span></span>
+<span data-ttu-id="6829b-201">Essa é sua configuração atual.</span><span class="sxs-lookup"><span data-stu-id="6829b-201">This is your current configuration.</span></span>

 ![Etapa 2 da configuração da base corporativa simulada](../media/simulated-ent-base-configuration-microsoft-365-enterprise/Phase2.png)

-#### <a name="step-3-configure-client1"></a><span data-ttu-id="a9393-200">Etapa 3: configurar o CLIENT1</span><span class="sxs-lookup"><span data-stu-id="a9393-200">Step 3: Configure CLIENT1</span></span>
+#### <a name="step-3-configure-client1"></a><span data-ttu-id="6829b-203">Etapa 3: configurar o CLIENT1</span><span class="sxs-lookup"><span data-stu-id="6829b-203">Step 3: Configure CLIENT1</span></span>

-<span data-ttu-id="a9393-201">Nessa etapa, você cria e configura o CLIENT1, que atua como um laptop, tablet ou computador típico na intranet.</span><span class="sxs-lookup"><span data-stu-id="a9393-201">In this step, you create and configure CLIENT1, which acts as a typical laptop, tablet, or desktop computer on the intranet.</span></span>
+<span data-ttu-id="6829b-204">Nessa etapa, você cria e configura o CLIENT1, que atua como um laptop, tablet ou computador típico na intranet.</span><span class="sxs-lookup"><span data-stu-id="6829b-204">In this step, you create and configure CLIENT1, which acts as a typical laptop, tablet, or desktop computer on the intranet.</span></span>

 > [!NOTE]
-> <span data-ttu-id="a9393-p121">O seguinte conjunto de comandos cria a CLIENT1 executando o Windows Server 2016 Datacenter, o que pode ser feito em todos os tipos de assinaturas do Azure.
-Se você tiver uma assinatura do Azure baseada em Visual Studio, será possível criar a CLIENT1 executando o Windows 10 no [Portal do Azure](https://portal.azure.com).</span><span class="sxs-lookup"><span data-stu-id="a9393-p121">The following command set creates CLIENT1 running Windows Server 2016 Datacenter, which can be done for all types of Azure subscriptions.
-If you have a Visual Studio-based Azure subscription, you can create CLIENT1 running Windows 10 with the [Azure portal](https://portal.azure.com).</span></span>
+> <span data-ttu-id="6829b-205">The following command set creates CLIENT1 running Windows Server 2016 Datacenter, which can be done for all types of Azure subscriptions.</span><span class="sxs-lookup"><span data-stu-id="6829b-205">The following command set creates CLIENT1 running Windows Server 2016 Datacenter, which can be done for all types of Azure subscriptions.</span></span> <span data-ttu-id="6829b-206">If you have a Visual Studio-based Azure subscription, you can create CLIENT1 running Windows 10 with the [Azure portal](https://portal.azure.com).</span><span class="sxs-lookup"><span data-stu-id="6829b-206">If you have a Visual Studio-based Azure subscription, you can create CLIENT1 running Windows 10 with the [Azure portal](https://portal.azure.com).</span></span>

-<span data-ttu-id="a9393-204">Para criar uma Máquina Virtual do Microsoft Azure para CLIENT1, preencha o nome do grupo de recursos e execute estes comandos no prompt de comando, no computador local.</span><span class="sxs-lookup"><span data-stu-id="a9393-204">To create an Azure Virtual Machine for CLIENT1, fill in the name of your resource group and run these commands at the  command prompt on your local computer.</span></span>
+<span data-ttu-id="6829b-207">Para criar uma Máquina Virtual do Microsoft Azure para CLIENT1, preencha o nome do grupo de recursos e execute estes comandos no prompt de comando, no computador local.</span><span class="sxs-lookup"><span data-stu-id="6829b-207">To create an Azure Virtual Machine for CLIENT1, fill in the name of your resource group and run these commands at the  command prompt on your local computer.</span></span>

 ```powershell
 $rgName="<resource group name>"